 Risk: An adversary accesses our HR application with stolen employee credentials.

 The team has identified a reasonable request.
 There is still room for discussion.
 You may ask to scope the risk wider by eliminating the “HR application” condition and speak about all SaaS applications your employees use.
 Or focus on a higher risk application or a whole other area of risk altogether.
+Lots of wiggle room.

 Mitigations:: We require multi-factor access to the HR application.

 While this mitigation is reasonable, other options may exist.
 Does this mean we have to manage multi-factor for every application?
+Should we use the application native MFA, or should we bring in a vendor?

 Partnerships within the organization